top of page

 Summary

-In our opinion this is not a strategy designed to "pull" all the results of a stock trading portfolio.
-The biggest profits come from reversal strategies and will likely remain so for a long time.
-However, strategies like the Turtle Trend Titan have a very important characteristic for us, namely a low or even negative correlation to reversal strategies.
+In our opinion, this is not a strategy designed to "pull" all the results of a stock trading portfolio.
+In our experience, the biggest profits come from reversal strategies.
+However, strategies like the Turtle Trend Titan have a very important characteristic, namely, a low correlation to reversal strategies.
 During strong upward impulses, when most reversals have already taken profits, these strategies provide satisfaction from "catching" the trend and pushing the result higher.
 Similar behavior of collecting profits at the end of trends balances any potential losses during the time of reversal strategies.

 What you get in the package for this strategy:

-• Ebook describing detailed rules and results of the strategy
+• An eBook describing detailed rules and results of the strategy

-• SQX file ready to use on the Algocloud and StrategyQuant platforms.
+• The SQX file is ready to use on the Algocloud and StrategyQuant platforms.

 • Pseudocode that describes all the rules in an easy-to-understand way.